 Skills used to complete the project (15 pts)

-Grading works slightly differently if you work on a team project.
-(Up to 3 students can make up an ISEF team.)
-On team projects, judges take teamwork into account.
-Check out the judging guidelines for specific questions the judges consider while looking at your project.
+Grading works slightly differently if you work on a team project (up to 3 students can make up an ISEF team).
+For team projects, judges also take teamwork into account.
+You can review the ISEF judging guidelines for specific questions the judges consider while looking at your project.

 Projects addressing significant real-world problems are the ones that stand out.
-Here are some subjects and challenges that inspired a few recent ISEF winners:
+These are some subjects and challenges that inspired recent ISEF winners: